WIENFLUSS/wcag-em-report-tool-docker/README.md

-# WCAG EM REPORT TOOL DOCKER
+# Docker Container for the WCAG-EM Report Tool

-This makes use of Docker to create a container that will host the [WCAG-EM Report tool](https://github.com/w3c/wcag-em-report-tool) by the W3C.
+This makes use of Docker to create a container that will host the [WCAG-EM Report Tool](https://github.com/w3c/wcag-em-report-tool) by the W3C.

 ## Installation